|

 News | Manual | Downloads | Screenshots | Windows | MSDOS | MSX Info

-Currently, you can get both fMSX-Windows and fMSX-MSDOS for the total price of $19.99 (or cheaper, if you use coupons).
-The fMSX-Symbian and fMSX-Unix are free.
 The complete list of features and the list of new features and fixes can be found in the documentation.
-Please, look for bugs and submit bug reports and fixes to me.
+Please, look for bugs and submit bug reports and fixes to the discussion group or directly to me.

 What is fMSX?